johnwargo/pi-remind-hd-notify/readme.md

 ## Known Issues

 * Reminders are triggered for canceled events.
 If you have your Google Calendar configured to show deleted events, `pi_remind` will flash its lights for those events as well.
 I've tried setting `showDeleted` to `false` in the API call that gets the calendar entry list from Google, but it does not seem to have an effect (in my testing anyway).

 ***

-If you find this code useful, and feel like thanking me for providing it, please consider making a purchase from [my Amazon Wish List](https://amzn.com/w/1WI6AAUKPT5P9).
-You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
-Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).

-***